utrains/terraform_job_preparation/README.md

 **Educational objective:**
 - Create the variables (input and output)
-- Experiment with the 3 ways of passing variables to the terraform code
+- Make an experimentation with the 3 ways of passing variables to the terraform code
 - Discuss the infrastructure creation plan

 ***

-\